Clinical-Genomics/scout/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Thank you for taking the time to contribute an issue!

+**⚠️ Important:** Please avoid sharing any sensitive or personal information, including text or images, in this issue.

 **Describe the bug**
 A clear and concise description of what the bug is.